piperbates/piperbates/README.md

 # :sparkles: Welcome to my GitHub, I'm Piper :sparkles:

 I'm a Software Engineer, and have a background in illustration.
 I adore learning, and during 2020 Covid lockdown I studied at School of Code to change my career into tech and haven't looked back.
-I'm passionate about accessibility and diversity, and this has been the hallmark of my career so far - I strongly believe that a good application === accessible application, and have championed that in all of my roles.
+I'm passionate about accessibility and diversity, and this has been the hallmark of my career so far - I strongly believe that a good application === an accessible application, and have championed that in all of my roles.
 I'm also a big believer in the power of mentoring, and am a mentor of the School of Code bootcamp where I support new developers through their career changing journey.

 I'm currently loving life as a front end engineer, and have a strong interest in UI / UX design although have had previous experience full stack.